VitalPBX/VitalPBX-Stress-Test/README.md

 =====
 For a long time many people have asked us the following:<br>
 What is the concurrent call capacity of VitalPBX or Asterisk?<br>
+What is the bandwidth consumption for calls in VitalPBX or Asterisk?<br>
 We took on the task of conducting an investigation of how to perform a test of concurrent calls and we realized that the information was very poor and did not meet our expectations.
-So we decided to make a script to test the capacity of concurrent calls in VitalPBX depending on the hardware..<br>
+So we decided to make a script to test the capacity of concurrent calls in VitalPBX depending on the hardware and and bandwidth consumption.<br>

 -----------------
 ## Prerequisites